damnkrishna/CyberGaurd-j/Log-Analysis/log7-siem.md

 * [cite_start]**Documentation is Key:** Since you have a 250+ day GitHub streak[cite: 58], commit your `ossec.conf` files and screenshots of your dashboard alerts.
 This proves the project is real.
 * **Sensitivity vs. Specificity:** Remember your learning about "Alert Fatigue".
 If your dashboard is flooded with 1,000 alerts in an hour, your "rules" are too sensitive.
 Part of the project is tuning them down.

+# Project started

+so finally i started removeed the whole previous model whole previous works and manager and all now first i am downloading a compatable software for ubuntu vm that has less problem and more stable

+so here this tile i am using ubuntu 22.04.5 LTS

+and will try to keep it compatable to this version and my windows laptop 11 home

 ---

 ## 5. Workflow Summary (The "Paper Trail")